Cookies

 The national electronic invoicing initiative

-Contrary to the e-reporting obligation described above, e-invoicing via Peppol remains optional for businesses.
+Unlike the e-reporting obligation described above, e-invoicing via Peppol remains optional for businesses.

-Connect with Stanislava on LinkedIn
+Connect with Danielle on LinkedIn

 Stay up to date